cgrail/about/README.md

 # Christian Grail

 Christian Grail is a Development Architect at SAP in Germany.
 With the SAP Design team he works on frontrunner projects in the Enterprise space.
-Christian has spent some time in the Silicon Valley working on projects like [BUILD](https://www.build.me/) and the new [SuccessFactors People Profile](https://www.youtube.com/watch?v=0uIApuOxG8A).
-Currently he is working on tools like [DataEncounter](https://experience.sap.com/news/sap-wins-ux-design-award-with-data-encounter/) and [SAP Inscribe](https://news.sap.com/2018/06/sap-inscribe-bottom-up-innovation-story/).
+Christian has spent some time in the Silicon Valley working on projects like [BUILD](https://www.build.me/) a complete set of cloud-based tools to design and build enterprise apps and the new [SuccessFactors People Profile](https://www.youtube.com/watch?v=0uIApuOxG8A) for SAP's cloud-based HCM solution .
+Currently he is working on exciting new projects like [DataEncounter](https://experience.sap.com/news/sap-wins-ux-design-award-with-data-encounter/) a tool which allows to explore Big Data in 3D with the help of Augmented Reality and [SAP Inscribe](https://news.sap.com/2018/06/sap-inscribe-bottom-up-innovation-story/) a handwriting and Machine Learning based Conversational Digital Assistant.

 ![Christian Grail - Development Architect at SAP](photos/christian-grail-small.jpg)